 Part 2: BGA PCB Assembly

 BGAs are surface-mounted on the PCB like other SMDs.
 But during the PCB assembly process, we can't see the solder balls that are in an array.
 Their PCB pads are so small and dense.
-It is easy to occur BGA PCB assembly flaws, such as solder bubbles, cold solder, non-wetting, and de-wetting.
+It is easy to cause BGA PCB assembly flaws, such as solder bubbles, cold solder, non-wetting, and de-wetting.

 How to ensure the success of BGA PCB assembly?